Carl Berners plass: The name

 The square is colloquially known simply as 'Carl Berner'.
 It is named after Carl Christian Berner (1841–1918), a Norwegian politician for the Liberal Party.
 He was member of the Council of State Division in Stockholm 1891–92, and Norwegian Minister of Education and Church Affairs 1891–93.

 Transportation

 Carl Berners plass is an underground rapid transit station located on the Grorud Line of the Oslo Metro, and a tram stop on the Sinsen Line of the Oslo Tramway.
-The square also has a bus stop for lines 20, 21, 31, 33 and 57.
+The square also has a bus stop for lines 20, 21, 28, 31, 380 and 390 (Soon also line 26).

 Infrastructure improvements

-In September 2007, a project for improving the square's visual and traffical capabilities was passed.
+In September 2007, a project for improving the square's visuals and traffic-related capabilities was passed.
 The project started April 2008, and finished by autumn 2010.
 The square is served by the station with the same name.
 The square used to be controlled by traffic lights but is now rebuilt in to a roundabout, a circle that encircles a central square island.